pellepelster/solidblocks/doc/content/cloud/configuration/format.md

 *type*: **string**, *optional*: **true**,
 *min. length*: **4**, *max. length*: **253**, *default*: **&lt;none&gt;**

 Root domain to use for addresses of created services, e.g. **&lt;service_name&gt;.&lt;root_domain&gt;**.
-If set the domain must be manageable by one of the configured providers.
+If set, the domain must be manageable by one of the configured providers.

 # Providers